cchoy96/csilMinicourse/intro_to_csil.md

 1. Go to the Tutor Desk and say you'd like to return your item
 2. Fill our your information on the iPad
 3. Retrieve your ID from a tutor

+## How to: Lab Reservations

+Labs reservations may only be made by UChicago students, faculty, or affiliates.
+Reservations can only be approved by Dr. Bill Sterner (*bill@uchicago.edu*).
+Reservations for a lab can be made for any of the following reasons:

+- Class lab session (approved by University prior to the quarter)
+- Office Hours
+- Minicourses (tutor-led)
+- UChicago-affiliated event
+- Specially approved by Bill